 Forty-nine percent (49%) of voters nationwide believe that a child born in the United States to an illegal immigrant should be considered a U.S. citizen.
 However, just 32% believe the mother should be allowed to remain in the country.
 Overall, 75% believe that our immigration system should prioritize people with skills that could benefit the economy rather than granting legal status to people with relatives in the United States.
 That view is shared across partisan and demographic lines.

 ScottRasmussen.com surveys on immigration topics twice every month.
 An April survey found that 58% believe those who enter the country illegally represent a national security threat.
 Nearly as many–53%– believe those who enter the country illegally reduce wages paid to American workers.

 On the issue of immigration, voters overall are fairly evenly divided in terms of which party they trust.

 Most voters support a wide range of measures to limit or prevent illegal immigration.
 That includes having the U.S. military defend the southern border of the United States, strict punishment for companies that knowingly hire illegal immigrants, punishment for landlords that knowingly rent apartments to illegal immigrants, and cutting off federal funding for cities that refuse to co-operate with federal immigration officials.
 A smaller majority, 53%, favor building a wall along the southern border of the U.S.

-The national survey of 1,001 Registered Voters was conducted April 16-17, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and the demographic profile of our sample).
-It has a +/- 3.1 percentage point Margin of Error with a 95% level of confidence.
+ScottRasmussen.com surveys on immigration are based upon interviews with approximately 1,000 Registered Voters are conducted by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
+They have a +/- 3.1 percentage point Margin of Error with a 95% level of confidence.